 The MCX’s standard stock features a knuckle, allowing the stock to fold flat against the side of the rifle.
-This feature is better suited to short-barreled rifles, but anyone who likes to cram a bunch of rifles into a gun case will be thankful.
+A folding stock is generally better suited to short-barreled rifles, but anyone who likes to cram a bunch of rifles into a gun case will be thankful.
 There’s also a QD cup built-in for sling attachments and such.

-It looks like the ergonomics of the stock would be about the same as the ergonomics of a piece of rebar, but in reality the gun still feels pretty good.
+It looks like the ergonomics of that folding stock would be about the same as the ergonomics of a piece of rebar, but in reality the gun still feels pretty good.
 I was able to get a proper cheek weld on the gun with no problem and the way that the comb of the stock is designed felt like a slightly slimmer version of a standard AR-15 stock.
 No complaints from me there.

 The SIG Sauer MCX’s fire controls are ambidextrous.
 Mostly.
 The safety selector — available on both sides of the gun — was specifically designed not to impede precision shooting or dig into the shooter’s finger.
-The rifle’s handsome extended magazine release button is ambi as well, enabling efficient left-handed magazine changes.
+The rifle’s handsome extended magazine release button is ambi as well, enabling efficient left-handed mag changes.
 The charging handle also goes both ways too (so to speak), with latches on both sides of the receiver.
 Unlike the Sig MPX, the MCX’s bolt release is only available on one side of the gun.
 It isn’t a deal breaker but it’s a design feature I really liked on the MPX.

 There’s a QD cup built into the rear of the MCX’s lower receiver on both sides, but it’s more than “just” a set of QD cups.
 SIG joined the two cups with a hole through the center, which allows for a whole host of new sling and retention options.
 Another improvement: instead of the usual post-production bolt-on trigger guard, the MCX’s glove-friendly trigger guard is molded into the receiver.
 Nice touch.